-(\see also DPR crosswalk at the end of this document)
+(see also DPR crosswalk at the end of this document)

 The SIEC in coordination with VIPER TSU, identified the following talkgroups for retirement.
 This was done as a combination of streamlining the required template, achieving functionality in other ways expressed above, and removing talkgroups that were rarely used for the intended purpose.
-The target date of deactivation is 1Feb2022.
+These talkgroups were deactivated on 1Feb2022.